JeremyPersing/apartmentsclone/README.md

 - Login with Google
 - Login with Facebook
 - Login with Apple
-- Login and Register with an email and passwor
+- Login and Register with an email and password
 - Use JWTs
 - Deploy servers using Docker and Dockerhub
 - Create a domain for free